Internship Recommendation Letter Examples for Students in 2026

 To Whom It May Concern,

-I am delighted to recommend [Graduate Name] for your graduate traineeship program.
-I taught them during the final stage of our [Degree Name] and later supervised their capstone project, so I have seen both their academic ability and their professional attitude at close range.
+I am pleased to recommend [Graduate Name] for your graduate traineeship program.
+I taught them during the final stage of our [Degree Name] and later supervised their capstone project, giving me direct insight into both their academic ability and professional attitude.

-Many recent graduates are intelligent but still need time to translate academic success into workplace value.
-[Graduate Name] is already making that transition.
-They approach work in a structured way, communicate clearly, and understand that strong performance depends on preparation, follow-through, and respect for deadlines.
-During their final project, they managed a demanding workload across research, analysis, and presentation while keeping their work organized from start to finish.
+While many recent graduates need time to turn academic success into workplace value, [Graduate Name] is already making that transition.
+They approach work methodically, communicate clearly, and recognize that strong performance depends on preparation, follow-through, and meeting deadlines.
+During their final project, they managed a demanding workload that included research, analysis, and presentation, all while keeping their work organized and on track.

 What impressed me most was their judgment.
-When a project becomes complex, some graduates either overcomplicate everything or wait for constant reassurance.
+When projects became complex, some graduates tended to overcomplicate matters or seek constant reassurance.
 [Graduate Name] did neither.
-They asked for guidance when necessary, made sensible decisions independently, and stayed focused on the objective instead of getting lost in details.
-That balance is rare at this stage and makes them particularly well suited to a trainee role where learning and contribution need to happen at the same time.
+They sought guidance when appropriate, made sound decisions independently, and stayed focused on objectives instead of getting lost in details.
+This balance is rare at this stage and makes them particularly well suited for a trainee role where learning and contribution must go hand in hand.

 They also work well with others.
-In seminars and project meetings, [Graduate Name] brought ideas without trying to perform for attention.
-They listened carefully, responded thoughtfully, and showed real respect for different viewpoints.
-That kind of maturity matters in any structured internship or work placement, especially when a graduate is joining an established team.
+In seminars and project meetings, [Graduate Name] contributed ideas without seeking attention, listened carefully, responded thoughtfully, and showed genuine respect for different viewpoints.
+This level of maturity is valuable in any structured internship or work placement, especially when joining an established team.

-I would recommend [Graduate Name] to any employer looking for a recent graduate with strong learning agility, reliable work habits, and the potential to become productive quickly.
-They are serious about their field, open to feedback, and ready to grow in a demanding environment.
+I recommend [Graduate Name] to any employer seeking a recent graduate with strong learning agility, reliable work habits, and the potential to become productive quickly.
+They are committed to their field, receptive to feedback, and ready to grow in a demanding environment.

 Please feel free to contact me if further information would be helpful.